 The figures are as follows:

-The toppling of PBP making it an event open to many countries dates back to 1983.
+The toppling of PBP, making it an event open to many countries, dates back to 1983.
 It is the result of the creation of the Brevets Randonneurs Européens by Robert Lepertel in 1976.
-They became worldwide certificates following this Paris-Brest and the internationalization of the quadrennial continued to grow.
-French participants became a minority by 2003 and now only represent a quarter of the registered participants.
+They became worldwide certificates following this Paris-Brest and the internationalisation of the quadrennial continued to grow.
+French participants became a minority by 2003 and now only represent a large quarter of the registered participants.

 Feminization of Paris-Brest-Paris